 In both SOAP and REST based implementations, the Hypertext Transfer Protocol (HTTP) is used as the means of transport over the internet.
-This chapter will therefore briefly consider both the SOAP and REST standards, as well as the main differences between them from a technical point of view, functional differences are covered in the chapter API-framework functions.
+This chapter will therefore briefly consider both the SOAP and REST standards, as well as the main differences between them from a technical point of view, functional differences are covered in the chapter Domain specific functions.

 SOAP vs REST